wercker-labs/wercker-blog/source/posts/2013-09-24-Gettingstarted-with-android-part-2.md

 To make this possible, we need to update our project so we can access the TextView in our mainActivity.
-We need to modify the `activity_main.xml` and add an android:id attribute with the value: "@+id/introText" to the textview element in `activity_main.xml`.
+We need to modify the `activity_main.xml` and add an android:id attribute with the value: "@+id/introText" to the TextView element in `activity_main.xml`.

 ``` xml